 Hi, I'm Nick Veitch in Taipei and I teach MMA-ready Wing Chun kung fu.

-My background is Yip Man lineage Wing Chun, plus Tai Chi, some Brazilian Jiu-jitsu, western boxing, and formal body-movement training.
+My background is Yip Man lineage Wing Chun, plus Tai Chi, some Brazilian Jiu-jitsu, western boxing, and formal body-movement training (rather like Ido Portal but invented by local martial artist Will Mounger).
 I stress ambidextrous three-limb fighting.
 That means fighting with your arms and legs (i.e. chi-shou and chi-jiao) simultaneously, all the time.

 What I don't teach is traditional Wing Chun.
 Instead, I've invented something much better suited to MMA and the UFC.

-There are essentially two types of wing chun kung fu.
-One is boat-based, the other is land-based.
+There are essentially two types of Wing Chun Kung Fu.
+One is boat-based (adapted for the Pearl River delta), the other is land-based (the original form, out of the Himalayan foothills, where Wing Chun Kung Fu started).
 Everyone on the planet seems to teach the former, I teach the latter.

-Here’s how it works: The final weapon taught in contemporary wing chun kung fu is the long pole, which was basically a barge pole, the same kind of thing that would be used by a gondolier in Italy to push his boat.
+Here’s how the journey into kung fu heresy began: The final weapon taught in contemporary wing chun kung fu is the long pole, basically a barge pole, the same thing used by a gondolier in Venice to push his boat down a canal.
 There were a number of enigmas early on while learning wing chun, but this was a big one for me.
-Well, these Chinese gondoliers were primarily Tanka boat people; they lived their whole lives on boats (a sort of overgrown dinghy with a partial roof, with their family, their property, and everything else crowded aboard.
-So there was no space to move when fighting (pirates, competitors, etc.).
-Very little flat surface to use.
-So they adapted wing chun kung fu from its original land-based form as it was taught up in Yunnan so that they could fight while standing on a very small platform, even a gunwale, while on a boat.
+Why the long pole?
+Well, the Chinese gondoliers were Tanka boat people.
+They lived on overgrown dinghies with a partial roof, with their family and property crowded aboard.
+So there was little space to move about when fighting (pirates, clan disputes, competitors, etc.).
+Little uncluttered flat surface to use.
+So they adapted wing chun kung fu from its original land-based form as taught up in the Himalayan foothills so they could fight standing on a small platform, even just a boat gunwale.
 So they developed a very soft style.
-It had to be soft like tai chi.
+It had to be soft.
+Like tai chi.

-Back in the day, I was helping John Kang open a school in California (East West Wing Chun, I think its now called) and I realized that the kung fu I was taught (including wooden dummy) was not working in fight situations and why it will never work in MMA (ignore all the excuses you hear about limitations and wearing gloves and all that BS preventing wing chun from working.
+Back in the day I was helping John Kang open a school in California (East West Wing Chun) and I realized the Wing Chun I was taught was not working in fight situations (and, per corollary, it will never work in MMA -- ignore all the excuses you hear about limitations and wearing gloves and all that BS preventing wing chun from working.
 For heaven’s sake, I can do wing chun wearing boxing gloves!
 Gloves are not the problem.)
-Since then, I’ve dabbled in other art forms, and I figured out what was missing and I’ve taken the time to rebuild the whole artform around some of the new ideas that I brought into it.
-It's been a five year journey, but with some final fine tuning what I have developed will be highly effective in MMA and the UFC for that matter.
+Since then, I’ve dabbled in other fighting arts and body movement training (the most illuminating of all) and I figured out what was missing.
+I’ve spent several years rebuilding and strengthening Wing Chun around the new ideas.
+The result: the original Himalayan foothills version.
+Everything in Wing Chun finally works as advertised.

-Think of it this way, in boxing you fight one limb at a time.
+In boxing you fight with one fist at a time.
 With Muay thai you use your limbs in whatever number to attack one target at a time.
-I teach using three limbs to attack two targets at a time, all the time, no break, no rest for the wicked.
+I teach using three limbs to attack two targets at a time, all the time.

-So why am I the person who's figured out how to make Wing Chun MMA-ready?
+So why me?
+Why am I the guy who's figured out how to make Wing Chun MMA-ready?
 Part of it is being in the right place at the right time.
 Encountering the right people.
 Serendipity.
-But part of it is being ready to take advantage of opportunity when it knocks on your noggin.
+But part of it is being ready to take advantage of opportunity when it knocks.
 I grew up in a dozen neighborhoods in six countries on three continents.
-Each new neighborhood told me all the norms in every preceding neighborhood were wrong.
-As a kid, that pretty quickly immunizes you against taking any local person seriously anywhere.
-So I have zero automatic respect for anything.
-I don't care about lineage, tradition, status, etc. So I'm free to accept new ideas, even when insufficiently or even incorrectly explained.
-I've enough intellectual freedom to make sense out things on my own, regardless of what anyone else thinks or fails to see.
+Each new neighborhood/country told me all the norms in every preceding neighborhood/country were crazy.
+That quickly immunizes you against taking any local notion at face value.
+So I don't care about lineage, tradition.
+No voluntary intellectual prisons for me.
+Which frees me to try new ideas and not care a damn if any local or expert disagrees.

-Come on out and you'll see.
+Come on out and see for yourself.
 C'mon out and join the future of stand-up fighting.

 Bio: grew up in the UK, equatorial Africa, and North America.
 Been on the ROC for 25 years.
 Self-taught Mandarin speaker, professional translator, transitioning into professional historian.
 Love history, politics, cooking, jazz.
 Am married.